Cybercube21/Python-meme-API/README.md

 ## Installation

 Clone the repo and install the dependencies via the requerements.txt.\
+To start, make sure you create a folder called "memes".
+Right now pictures has to be .webp's and videos .webm's.
+Ill maybe change that in the future, but dont count on it.
-To start the API just execute the api.py.
+Then you can just execute the api.py to start the API.

 ```
 python3 ./api.py